biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

-If we want to show the variation in multiple variables in one graph, we can simply provide a variable to map to `fill`, which is the fill color of the bars:
+If we want to show the variation for different levels of `cut` separately but all in one graph, we can simply provide a variable to map to `fill`, which is the fill color of the bars:

 <div class="highlight">